 - have a written IC agreement.

-Ten factors are used to determine the employment status of businesses that obtain work through job referral agencies that connect them with clients to provide graphic design, photography, tutoring, event planning, minor home repair, moving, home cleaning, errands, furniture assembly, animal services, dog walking, dog grooming, web design, picture hanging, pool cleaning, or yard cleanup services.
+Eleven factors are used to determine the employment status of businesses that obtain work through job referral agencies that connect them with clients to provide services that include, but are not limited to: graphic design, photography, tutoring, event planning, minor home repair, moving, home cleaning, errands, furniture assembly, animal services, dog walking, dog grooming, web design, picture hanging, pool cleaning, yard cleanup services, and interpreting services.

 - The service provider is free from the control and direction of the referral agency while working for the client, both as a matter of contract and in fact.